9N235

 Introduction #

-In spring of 2022 the VFRAME team partnered with Tech 4 Tracing on-site at an explosive ordinance training center in Europe with the goal of capturing photogrammetry scans of free-from-explosive (FFE) submunitions, including the 9N210 submunition (pictured above).
+In spring of 2022 the VFRAME team partnered with Tech 4 Tracing to visit an explosive ordnance training center in Europe with the goal of capturing photogrammetry scans of free-from-explosive (FFE) submunitions, including the 9N210 submunition (pictured above).
 Several hundred high-resolution photos were used to reconstruct a millimeter-accurate 3D model of the submunition’s geometry.
 With the high-fidelity 3D model as a reference, thousands of procedurally randomized photorealistic synthetic training images were generated, annotated, then used to train a convolutional neural network object detection algorithm.

 The current 9N235/9N210 object detector model yields a 0.98 F1 score on a custom benchmark dataset with challenging examples including partially occluded, partially exploded, damaged, dirt-covered munitions in various weather conditions from various camera angles and lenses.
-The new model (version 1C) was released on February 1, 2023, is available for download with a MIT license at github.com/vframeio/vframe, and improves the overall performance of the previous model (version 1B) released in July last year.
+The latest model, version 1D, was released on April 16, 2023, is available for download with a MIT license at github.com/vframeio/vframe, and improves the overall performance of the previous model (version 1B) released in July last year.

-The current version (1C) performs best on human-height videos or images created with smartphone camera that typically posted online to document scenes in conflict zones (i.e. OSINT sources) and is designed to handle typical artifacts common in online imagery including watermarks, compression, and light motion blur, and various image ratios.
+The current version (1D) performs best on human-height videos or images created with smartphone cameras and is designed to handle typical artifacts common in online imagery including watermarks, compression, light motion blur, and various image ratios.
 An additional version designed for aerial detection is planned for release later this year.

 About VFRAME #